-Every now and then, in- app modifications generate an attractive look of the app, to make it look insightful.
-When the UI is modified regularly, it keeps the users interested and always on a lookout for more.
-While upgrading the user interface,the user’s preferences are the priority.
+Every now and then, in-app modifications generate an attractive look of the app, to make it look insightful.
+When the UI is modified regularly, it keeps the users interested and always on the lookout for more.
+While upgrading the user interface, the user’s preferences are the priority.
 To get familiar with the preferences and needs, you can carry out the feedback.

 4. Push Notifications – Triggering Notification on the Basis of User App Activity

-The most effective way to engage or re-engage the inactive users is by push notifications.
-Similar to onboarding, the focus for push notifications should be towards providing the users with the value that the app delivers.
-If the push notifications doesn’t strike a right chord in terms of quantity, it might put the user off.
+Wondering how to retain users on the app?
+The most effective way to engage or re-engage inactive users is by push notifications.
+Similar to onboarding, the focus for push notifications should be on providing the users with the value that the app delivers.
+If the push notifications don’t strike the right chord in terms of quantity, it might put the app user off.
 It’s imperative to deliver the push notifications in an intrusive manner.
 Sending just one onboarding-related push notification to new users once or twice a week after the app has been installed will increase retention by 71% over two months.

 It’s also important to consider personalizing the push notifications to engage the audience.
 The more the message is tailored, the more likely they are to launch an app session and potentially invest money.
 Push updates from rich media are more expressive, intellectually stimulating, and engaging.
 More importantly, they stand out and quickly catch notice.

-Using deep links in your app, alerts, whether via SMS or push are much more effective.
-Once you get the right strategy for push notifications, the next step is to focus upon the location where the notification lands for your user.
+Using deep links in your app, alerts, whether via SMS or push is much more effective.
+Once you get the right strategy for push notifications, the next step is to focus on the location where the notification lands for your user.
 Deep links will direct users to particular views within your app.
 This is an important characteristic of long-term brand-customer partnerships.

 If you want to boost app re-engagement, you need to make sure the customized notification leads the user to the right location.
 It is always a best practice to give the user an option to opt-in or opt-out for notifications.